How to Prepare Well for a Smooth Divorce

 Related Reading: How to Stay Organized During the Divorce Process

 Just like a football player has a coach specifically for their position on the field, you can hire a coach to help you at your specific juncture in life right now.
 There are divorce coaches, financial coaches, divorce financial coaches… You name it, you can find support to help you stay organized and ensure nothing falls through the cracks so you have a smooth divorce.

-You may also want to have a strategy session or clarity call with someone (like me, for example!) to help you prepare all the pieces you need that you may not have realized you need.
+You may also want to schedule a financial consultation with someone (like me, for example!) to help you prepare all the pieces you need that you may not have realized you need.
 As they say, you don’t know what you don’t know!
 Hiring support short-cuts the confusion because qualified professionals are trained to know how to guide you.
 What a relief in the middle of an otherwise uprooted-feeling situation!
 Find a source of calm for you, whatever that looks like.
 You’re welcome to schedule a call with me to share where you are in the divorce process and explore options for finding relief.

 Having a smooth divorce starts by being organized.
 If you began your divorce process feeling flustered and chaotic, it doesn’t have to end that way.
 You can get yourself to an organized, harmonious place absolutely any time.
 From experience, I’d recommend doing it sooner rather than later — why feel bad if you don’t have to!

 Gather your assets, paperwork, and other documentation.
 Double-check that you have complete information for your accounts.
 Hire help if you need or use my divorce binder layout with everything you need to have clearly marked (found inside my Divorce Resource Bundle!) and take responsibility for the assets you need to have a stress-free, smooth divorce.